AgostinoFerrara/IPSO-WIN/README.md

 ==============================================================
 IPSO was written in GW-Basic 1.1
-The compiler used for the WIN executable is QB64 v2.0.2:
+The compiler used for this WIN executable is QB64 v2.0.2:
 https://github.com/QB64Team/qb64/releases

 IPSO is an 'executable' and could be seen by windows as a